asnaqsys/asnaqsys.github.io/manuals/enhancements/logic/program-as-webapi.md

   . . .
 ```

 In order to distinguish the name of the other (the API) Job class the [GetJobCommand](/reference/expo/qsys-expo-model/yellow-controller.html#command-getjobcommandstring-jobclasssuffix) receives an optional parameter with the suffix to append to the job class name when starting the job.
+The name of the API Job class used is the concatenation of the class in the appsettings `"Class"` value plus the suffix modifier passed to the GetJobCommand method.

-If the class for the Web APIs was called `MyJobService`, then the `GetJobCommand` call would look like this:
+If the class for the Web APIs was called `MyJobService` in the same namespace as used in the appsettings.json shown above, then the `GetJobCommand` call would have to look like this:

 ```cs
     Command command = GetJobCommand("Service");